amruthraghav/FINA4350/README.md

 Please refer to the above link for Data with all the files: [link to Data!](https://drive.google.com/drive/folders/10QyQ-nvP4x7hPWwX5JCOkxCf6-NJ_ViS?usp=sharing)

 ## 3.Running the Files
-1. Get data from FOMC Website by specifying which year.
+1. Get data from FOMC Website by specifying which year.</br>
    `python FomcGetData.py all 1980`
 2 .
-Get calendar from FOMC Website.
+Get calendar from FOMC Website.</br>
    `python FomcGetCalendar.py 1980`
 3. Get data from Quandl.
 Specify the API Key and the date (yyyy-mm-dd).
    `python QuandlGetData.py [the API Key] 1980-01-01`
 4. To Run Notebook
-    1. Go to top directory
+    1. Go to top directory</br>
     `cd ../src`
-    2. Open and run notebooks
+    2. Open and run notebooks</br>
     `jupyter notebook`